Reebonz

-Reebonz is an online platform for buying and selling luxury products.
-Members can shop on web or mobile for new and used luxury merchandise.
-Visitors are required to log in via Facebook Connect, or register as a member with their email addresses before they can view and buy.
-Membership is free.
+Reebonz was an online platform for buying and selling luxury products.
+Members could shop for new and used luxury merchandise.

-Reebonz targets customers in the Asia-Pacific region, and is one of the most established online luxury sales companies in Southeast Asia consisting of over 300 staff, with business operations in eight countries in Singapore, Malaysia, Indonesia, Taiwan, Hong Kong, Thailand, Australia and South Korea.
+Reebonz targeted customers in the Asia-Pacific region.
+It is established in Southeast Asia, operating in eight countries including Singapore, Malaysia, Indonesia, Taiwan, Hong Kong, Thailand, Australia, and South Korea.

 History

-Samuel Lim, Daniel Lim, and Benjamin Han co-founded Reebonz in March 2009, starting the company with 18 employees.
-Prior to Reebonz, Samuel Lim founded one of South East Asia’s largest mobile content business, Fusion Mobile, in his first year of university in 2000.
+Samuel Lim, Daniel Lim, and Benjamin Han co-founded Reebonz in March 2009.
+Prior to Reebonz, Samuel Lim founded South East Asia’s Fusion Mobile, in his first year of university in 2000.
 In 2004, he founded another line of business under eFusion Solutions Pte Ltd called Fusion Direct.
-Benjamin Han and Daniel Lim had their first taste of e-commerce when Zuunbo.com was launched in 2007.
+Benjamin Han and Daniel Lim started in e-commerce with the launch of Zuunbo.com in 2007.
 Zunnbo.com was awarded seed funding by the Singapore Management University (SMU) Business Innovation Generator, which manages the Entrepreneurial Talent Development Fund together with SPRING Singapore for investing in promising business proposals.

+In August 2021, Daniel Lim left the company.

-Co-founder Samuel Lim took out notices in BT on 10 September to alert creditors that Reebonz is "in creditors' voluntary liquidation".
+In September 2021, Samuel Lim alerted creditors that Reebonz is "in creditors' voluntary liquidation".
 Lim explained in the notice that Reebonz "cannot by reason of its liabilities continue its business".

+In December 2021, it was announced that LiveCommerceEntertainment (LCE) had acquired Reebonz.com brand assets.
+LCE relaunched the website as ReebonzLIVE!.